 - Privacy Law in the Private Sector: An Annotation of the Legislation in Canada by Priscilla Platt & Jeffrey Kaufman Table of Contents

 Orders and Summaries of Findings

 Orders of the Office of the Information and Privacy Commissioner (OIPC) of Alberta (1996- onwards) are available from:

-Orders of the OIPC can be judicially reviewed in the Court of Queen’s Bench.
-“Judicial review” refers to the power of the Court of Queen’s Bench of Alberta to determine whether the Information and Privacy Commissioner has acted strictly within the powers that have been given to him or her.
+Orders of the OIPC can be judicially reviewed in the Court of King’s Bench.
+“Judicial review” refers to the power of the Court of King’s Bench of Alberta to determine whether the Information and Privacy Commissioner has acted strictly within the powers that have been given to him or her.